renierr/vanilla-toolkit-base/docs/index.md

 - Where the values come from: Values are read from the exported `siteContext` in `src/config/index.ts`. `siteContext` merges the defaults from `site.config.template.ts` with an optional `src/config/site.config.ts` file.
 - How it works: `replacePlaceholders()` uses the regex `/\{\{(.+?)\}\}/g`, trims the path and resolves the value using dot-notation with `getValueByDotNotation()`.
 - Missing values: If a placeholder cannot be resolved, a console warning is emitted and the placeholder is replaced with a visible marker such as `[{{...} NOT FOUND]` to make the issue obvious.
-- Note about tool templates: Tool-specific templates (`src/tools/*/template.html`) are loaded in `src/script.ts` and are currently not automatically processed with `replacePlaceholders()` before insertion.
-If you want placeholders in tool templates, call `replacePlaceholders(toolHtml, siteContext)` before inserting the HTML.
 {% endraw %}

 Example (Template → Result):